mattmills49/mattmills49.github.io/_posts/2023-12-08-fitting_multiple_splines.md

     spline_info[k]['diff_matr'] = np.diff(np.eye(v['num_splines']), n = 2, axis = 0)
 ```

+    Number of Basis Splines for daily feature: 28
+    Number of Basis Splines for hourly feature: 14

 Next is our combined penalty matrix.
 When we had one spline term we
 could just pass in the inner transpose product of the difference matrix